taravancil/pfrazee.github.io/_posts/2017-11-06-services-with-secure-ledgers.md

 This is why I'm unimpressed with decentralized consensus as a political solution.
 Bitcoin has been wildly unstable, with controversies and forks happening querterly.
 I personally suspect stability will actually mean "dominant ownership."
-It doesn't seem like a unique victory over political realities, and it *still* comes with the <a href="https://motherboard.vice.com/en_us/article/ywbbpm/bitcoin-mining-electricity-consumption-ethereum-energy-climate-change" title="One Bitcoin Transaction Now Uses as Much Energy as Your House in a Week">high cost of Proof-of-Work</a>.
+It doesn't seem like a unique victory over political realities, and it *still* comes with the <a href="https://motherboard.vice.com/en_us/article/ywbbpm/bitcoin-mining-electricity-consumption-ethereum-energy-climate-change" title="One Bitcoin Transaction Now Uses as Much Energy as Your House in a Week">high cost of proof-of-work</a>.

 <br>

-## Ok, what about Proof-of-Stake?
+## Ok, what about proof-of-stake?

-Some folks in the crypto-coin world -- most notably, Ethereum -- have been working on a new solution for decentralized consensus called Proof-of-Stake.
+Some folks in the crypto-coin world — most notably, Ethereum — have been working on a new solution for decentralized consensus called proof-of-stake.
-It is an attempt to solve the cost problem of Proof-of-Work, and it involves no excessive energy use.
+It is an attempt to solve the cost problem of proof-of-work, and it involves no excessive energy use.

-I like the spirit of Proof-of-Stake, because it tries to solve the problem, but I'm going to point out two things:
+I like the spirit of proof-of-stake, because it tries to solve the problem, but I'm going to point out two things:

- 1. Proof-of-Stake is not yet proven, and, prior to Proof-of-Work, nobody was sure that decentralized consensus was possible.
+ 1. Proof-of-Stake is not yet proven, and, prior to proof-of-work, nobody was sure that decentralized consensus was possible.
 When Proof-of-Work started to be discuseed, computer scientists were running naked in the streets with excitement.
 Therefore I default to extreme skepticism -- but I'll keep my eye out for any nerdy-looking streakers.
- 2. Anybody who's been involved in crypto-currencies for more than a year who smoothly transitions from "PoW is a great revolution" to "obviously PoW was never the long term solution" deserves a hard poke in the eye for the duration of my choosing.
+ 2. Anybody who's been involved in crypto-currencies for more than a year who smoothly transitions from "Proof-of-work is a great revolution" to "obviously proof-of-work was never the long term solution" deserves a hard poke in the eye for the duration of my choosing.

-I'd explain Proof-of-Stake here, except that I don't totally understand it yet.
+I'd explain proof-of-stake here, except that I don't totally understand it yet.
 From what I understand, it involves operators placing some of their currency holdings into a shared pot.
 Then, a random lottery is chosen from those operators, with weighting given for the people who put value into the pot.
-And -- I *think* -- you risk losing what you place in the pot if you do something provably incorrect during your turn as the leader.
+And — I *think* — you risk losing what you place in the pot if you do something provably incorrect during your turn as the leader.

 (That could be wrong.
 If somebody on HN or Twitter corrects me, I'll update it.)

-Proof-of-Stake could work out.
+Proof-of-stake could work out.
 It could be great.
 I'm waiting to see.
 Until then, let's talk about another option that I think can work just fine: services with blockchains.